 Thus it makes sense that the SQUID critical current is also periodic in the applied magnetic flux.
-The critical current goes through maxima when the applied magnetic flux is an integral multiple of the flux quantum (I_s =0) and it goes through minima when the applied magnetic flux is an integral multiple of one plus half flux quantum.
+The critical current goes through maxima when the applied magnetic flux is an integral multiple of the flux quantum ( $l_s=0$ ) and it goes through minima when the applied magnetic flux is an integral multiple of one plus half flux quantum.

 The critical current is usually obtained by measuring the voltage drop across the junction as a function of the total current through the device.
-To make a magnetometer, the SQUID is operated at a biasing current slightly greater than I_C , so the SQUID always operates in the resistive mode.
-Under these conditions, there is a periodic relationship between the voltage across the SQUID and the applied magnetic flux with a period of one flux quantum φ_0 .
+To make a magnetometer, the SQUID is operated at a biasing current slightly greater than $I_c$ , so the SQUID always operates in the resistive mode.
+Under these conditions, there is a periodic relationship between the voltage across the SQUID and the applied magnetic flux with a period of one flux quantum $\phi_0$ .
 This is shown in Figure 9.

 Figure 9: Voltage-Flux characteristics of DC SQUID showing the periodic dependence of the SQUID voltage on applied flux for a fixed bias current.
-(This graph is reproduced from [3], page no. 38.)

-Q 10.
+Q 11.
 The periodically varying critical current as a function of applied magnetic flux can be expressed mathematically as

-$$I_C(\phi) \propto I_C(0) \left| \cos \left(\frac{\pi \phi}{\phi_0} \right) \right|.$$ (24)
+$$I_C(\phi) \propto I_C(0) |\cos\left(\frac{\pi\phi}{\phi_0}\right)|.$$ (24)

 Derive Equation 24 from [6], page no. 308-310.
-How will the equation's graphical depiction vary from Figure 9.
+How will the equation's graphical depiction differ from Figure 9?